sooraj2333/ANA_515_Assignment_3-/README.md

 # ANA_515_Assignment_3-
 Cleaning data.

+The Downloaded file and used as data : StormEvents_details-ftp_v1.0_d1991_c20170717

 Has the following answers to :

  *Go to https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/ and download the bulk storm details data for the year you were born, in the file that starts “StormEvents_details” and includes “dXXXX”.
 For example, it looks like this for 2017: